opendxl/opendxl-epo-service-python/doc/sdk/docker.rst

 Docker Support
 ==============

-A pre-built docker image can be used as an alternative to installing a Python environment and the modules required for the ePO DXL service.
+A pre-built Docker image can be used as an alternative to installing a Python environment with the modules required for the ePO DXL service.
 Docker images for the ePO DXL service are posted to the following Docker repository: